FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-06-27-join-server.md

     > Once the status indicator above the console changes from "Starting" to "Online", your server should be on!

-4. Beside the status indicator, copy the string of characters after "Server IP:" that should look like `xxxxx.falixsrv.me`.
-This is your server address, which we will use to connect to your server.
+4. Beside the status indicator, click on "how to connect".

-    > If you wish to use an alternate address, or if the above does not work, click on "how to connect" to view an alternate IP.
+5. A popup should appear, copy the string of characters under "Your server with port is", it should look like `xxxxx.falixsrv.me:xxxxx`.
+This is your server address and port, which we will use to connect to your server.

 ## Joining Your Server